mannd/epcoding/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Sources
-The ultimate source is the CPT® 2013 Professional Edition, available from the
+The ultimate source is the CPT® 2013 and 2014 Professional Editions, available from the
 [American Medical Association](http://http://www.ama-assn.org/ama/pub/physician-resources/solutions-managing-your-practice/coding-billing-insurance/cpt/cpt-featured-products.page?).
 The AMA stipulates a license fee for use of their codes.
 The CPT®